Banpreet-Aulakh/Exoplanet-ML-Data-Analysis-CMPT353/README.md

 1. Download the data folder and replace it with the data folder from [here](https://drive.google.com/file/d/1aaVGC6HPTHWbxfuUbTZPnbUmz3ApxLam/view?usp=drive_link) in the cloned directory
    *Alternatively you can use the lightcurve downloader.ipynb and manually download the files in individual batches to suit your needs*
 2. Train the Random Forest models by running `train_statsmodels.py`.
+3. Train the Neural Network models by running `NN_Training.py`.

 ### Evaluating the Models
 1. Ensure you have the data in the correct directories.
 (It should be if you ran `train_statsmodels.py` above)
-2. Run `evaluate_model.py` to evaluate both stats-based classifier models using the validation dataset.
+3. Run `evaluate_model.py` to evaluate both stats-based classifier models using the validation dataset.
    *You can also test it on the other validation lightcurves, but those only contain confirmed data, no false positives*
+3. Run `NN_Training.py`, it will validate the data after every epoch.

 ## Dependencies
 - lightkurve